ecrucru/anticrux/README.md

 	- Library: improved load from LiChess (example: 8efxLAuw)
 	- Library: AntiCrux.prototype.getHistory renamed as AntiCrux.prototype.getHistoryHtml
 	- Library: new method AntiCrux.prototype.getHistory
-	- UI: last move is highlighted after an undo
+	- UI: enriched highlighted moves
 	- Library: corrected spelling mistake for AntiCrux.options.board.fischer
 	- Library: optimization of the AI (gameplay for weak levels and technical)
+	- UI: review the game based on the history
+	- Library: new method AntiCrux.prototype.getPieceByCoordinate
+	- UI: easier selection of the moves

 ### License